 Because SECU is a credit union, you must first qualify to join as a member before you can open an account.
-Complete eligibility details are available here, but employees of the state and related agencies usually qualify.
+Complete eligibility details are available, but employees of the state and related agencies usually qualify.
 Family members of those employees typically also qualify.

 Once you’re a SECU member, setting up an account is relatively easy.
 To find out more, visit ncsecu.org or call 888-732-8562.
 You can open an account in a branch, or start the process by phone and receive forms by mail.

-You can fund your account with direct deposit, ATM deposits, ACH transfers, wire transfers, remote deposit, or deposits by mail.
+You can fund your account with direct deposit, ATM deposits, ACH transfers, wire transfers, remote deposits, or deposits by mail.